Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Momma's Boy: Deconstructed.
 Billy has fond memories of his mother and his main goal is to reunite with her, going so far as to run away from suitable foster homes.
 However, Billy is left heartbroken and disappointed by how selfish his mother is when they do meet.

-- Nigh-Invulnerability: Stamina of Atlas, which gives him a Healing Factor and toughness pretty much on par with yellow sun-exposed Kryptonians.
-Billy discovers by accident that he's bullet-proof and takes some severe thrashing without bruises.
+- Nigh-Invulnerability: Billy possesses the Stamina of Atlas, which gives him a Healing Factor and toughness pretty much on par with yellow sun-exposed Kryptonians.
+Billy discovers by accident that he's bullet-proof and takes some severe beatings without showing any bruises.

 - Personality Power: While becoming an adult is simply a side effect of Billy's transformation into Shazam, it does embody his desire to become old enough to become independent and not have to rely anyone.
 Eventually, it does end up maturing him by placing responsibility at his feet and making him realize that even possessing the strongest powers in the world aren't going to make him truly happy.